Deckweiss/auto-root/README.md

 ![auto-root](https://user-images.githubusercontent.com/10449980/144729941-8b0ce1be-f234-4f15-8254-5d110dab7102.gif)

-This tool is for people like me, who forget to prepend some commands with `sudo` and are annoyed by the additional step of have to type `sudo !!`.
+This tool is for people like me, who forget to prepend commands with `sudo` and are annoyed by the additional step of typing `sudo !!`.

 It will ALWAYS ask for a password, to prevent executing something as root without the user noticing.